CheolRyu/gitAssignment/README.md

-# gitAssignment is the file that I am working on
+# gitAssignment is the file that I am working on and added some more lines of code